 In order to meet the high-precision technical requirements of dynamic star simulators, Changchun University of Science and Technology has developed a dynamic star simulator based on LCOS (liquid crystal on silicon) optical splicing technology [5].
 Taking LCOS with a resolution of 1920×1080 as the core component for star chart display, based on the optical splicing technology of silicon-based liquid crystal LCOS, the goal of covering the entire field of view with star chart display has been achieved under the premise of splicing error less than 10 ".
 Ultimately, under the star map field of view of 10.2º×10.2º, the single-star spread Angle of the star map is better than 20 ", the single-pixel equivalent spread Angle error is better than 6 ", and the star diagonal distance error is better than 25 ".
 And in the star map display algorithm, the celestial sphere was divided according to the principle of equal field of view, and the star map refresh rate was increased to 30Hz.

 The dynamic spatial scene projector developed by the Chinese Academy of Sciences utilizes the principle of secondary imaging, truly achieving a large field of view and long exit pupil, and solving the problem of difficult phase difference correction in the system.
 The equipment consists of a lighting system and a large-field-of-view optical projection system.
-The uniformity of its lighting system has reached 94%, the exit pupil of the projection system is 60mm, the field of view is 28.6°, the distortion is 0.045%, and the geometric circle entry energy is greater than 80% within a circle with a diameter of 8μm [6]。
+The uniformity of its lighting system has reached 94%, the exit pupil of the projection system is 60mm, the field of view is 28.6°, the distortion is 0.045%, and the geometric circle entry energy is greater than 80% within a circle with a diameter of 8μm [6].

 1.3 Research content and technical approaches

 This paper focuses on the technical limitations of the existing static star simulators.
 The existing static star simulators generally have insufficient measurement accuracy, and the shape of star points is prone to deformation in high and low temperature environments, which seriously affects the accuracy of static star simulators.
-Based on the optical design software Code-V, this paper designs a static star simulator with the ability to simulate star characteristics with high precision and complete normal tests in high and low temperature environments, and conducts performance analysis on it.[7]
+Based on the optical design software Code-V, this paper designs a static star simulator with the ability to simulate star characteristics with high precision and complete normal tests in high and low temperature environments, and conducts performance analysis on it [7].
 The main research contents of this paper are as follows：

 1）By investigating the parameters of the current mainstream star sensors in China, the research objective of the static star simulator designed this time was determined.